fusiongyro/lbac/tutor10.md

      <relation> ::= <expression> [ <relop> <expression> ]

 Sharp-eyed readers might  note  that this syntax does not include the non-terminal  "bool-factor" used in earlier versions.
 It was needed then because I also allowed for the Boolean constants TRUE and FALSE.
-But  remember  that  in TINY there is no distinction made between Boolean and arithmetic  types ... they can be freely intermixed.
-So there is really no  need  for  these  predefined values ... we can just use -1 and 0, respectively.
+But  remember  that  in TINY there is no distinction made between Boolean and arithmetic  types… they can be freely intermixed.
+So there is really no  need  for  these  predefined values… we can just use -1 and 0, respectively.

 In C terminology, we could always use the defines:

      #define TRUE -1
      #define FALSE 0

 (That is, if TINY had a  preprocessor.)
 Later on, when we allow for  declarations  of  constants,  these  two   values   will  be